-- Ensure that the policies and procedures adopted by the governing board, particularly concerning referrals of cases of suspected abuse and neglect, are followed by staff. - Provide staff with the appropriate policies and information upon induction.
+- Ensure that the policies and procedures adopted by the governing body, particularly concerning referrals of cases of suspected abuse, neglect and exploitation, are followed by staff. - Provide staff with the appropriate policies and information upon induction.

 The DSL has a duty to: